campbell000/blog/content/articles/tales-arise-review-flawed.md

 It's also especially disappointing because this is one thing that *Tales* games typically do well.
 In that respect, it really sucks to see *Arise* struggle to craft meaningful interactions between its characters.

 ### Major Issue #3: Disrespecting the Player's Time
 Given the points above (long, tedious boss battles and a bloated script), *Arise* never seems respectful of the fact that we all have a limited amount of time on this beautiful, broken planet of ours.
-It seems content to take 20-30 hours of actual game and stretch it to its absolute limits in order to make it 50-60 hours.
+Instead, *Arise* takes 20-30 hours of actual content and stretches it to its absolute limits in order to make it 50-60 hours.

-Take its dungeons for example: *Tales* games typically have awful dungeons ([I've mentioned that in the past](https://nevermeant.dev/play-this-eternal-sonata)), but given *Arise's* promise of being an evolution of the series, I was hopeful it would turn things around.
-Instead, its dungeons are perhaps the worst that the series has ever had: they consist of nothing but narrow corridors, elevators, and room keys.
+Consider *Arise's* dungeons: *Tales* games typically have awful dungeons ([I've mentioned that in the past](https://nevermeant.dev/play-this-eternal-sonata)), but given *Arise's* promise of being an evolution of the series, I was hopeful it would turn things around.
+Instead, its dungeons are perhaps the worst in the series.
+They consist of nothing but narrow corridors, elevators, and room keys.
 The general pattern is:

 - Enter onto a new floor.
 - Go all the way to the end, fighting hordes of respawning enemies.